 River trips are appealing for many reasons, but one of the biggest is the large swathes of countries and even continents they allow you to explore.
 You can go on river cruise holidays to diverse parts of the world, too.
 Choose from the temples and culture of river tours in Asia, castles and wine of cruises in Europe, or the animals and natural beauty of bucket-list spots in the Americas.
-Explore the collection of river cruises available on Webjet Exclusives, and take a look at some of the world’s best destination for river trips below.
+Take a look at some of the world’s best destination for river trips below.

 Yangtze River, China